Sector Specialist Or A Generalist Business Broker To Sell A Business?

 The typical buyer is a well funded firm (or individual) and they tend to have a lot of expert advice on tap.
 The information gap between buyers and sellers is absolutely mind boggling and it puts sellers at a severe disadvantage.
 Having a sector specialist broker on your side evens the playing field.

 Sector specialist brokers have high quality buyer lists.
 Here's how: For every business the broker has put on the market in the past he has had several buyers express interest but who did not go on to be the winning bidders.
-Brokers collect these names and a sector specialist will typically have a lot of names of buyers looking for businesses specifically in your sector.
-(Bear in mind that such focused buyers tend to be strategic buyers who can afford to pay well and can justify a higher price.)
+Brokers collect these names.
+The names a sector specialist collected will, naturally, be of buyers looking for businesses specifically in your sector.

 So which one is right for YOU?